 The most commonly used exception in the Directive deals with the circumstance of protection of DoD functions and property.
-Initially this seems like a broad exception that would allow collection of U.S. person information in many situations.
+Initially this seems like a broad exception that would allow for the collection of information on U.S. persons in many situations.
 However, the Directive further defines an activity that threatens defense personnel, activities, and installations as "direct" threats to DoD personnel in connection with their official duties.
 Understanding the difference is crucial, and an example may assist in that understanding.
 It is not uncommon for protests to occur outside the main gate of an installation.
 Under the broad brush of "protecting" DoD property, it might seem appropriate to report the name of the protesting group to installation personnel.
 However, further analysis is first required in order to determine if this group poses a direct threat to the installation.
 If the group is quietly and calmly protesting, it's unlikely they are a direct threat, and therefore information should not be collected on them by name.
 13